 This village is located in the opposite end of the country, close to the Burmese border.
 It consists mostly of Karen people, an ethnic minority.
 At this village, we will be doing far more service work, so expect to get muddy, wet, and work hard.
 Clothing here should be work clothes: comfortable, easy to work in.
 But keep in mind, we are still in a school, with small children, so modesty is still important.
 Plus, you will want to look somewhat professional (or at least neatly dressed) when you are teaching the kids English or conducting health assessments.
 T shirts, shorts, and long work pants will be practical here.

-The weather at this village can be very different than the first village.
+The weather at this village can be very different than the rest of Thailand.
 It is typically much cooler here, and can feel downright cold in the evenings.
 Make sure you bring a light fleece jacket or sweater.
 It will also be wet, so a raincoat or cheap plastic poncho would also be practical.
 Note the photos above, many students are in long sleeves and long pants.

 Temples and Other Holy Sites: